Visitors in the Workplace

 - Other areas deemed hazardous by the host department

-Visiting adults who are not students or employees (visiting scientists, etc.) who work for more than a week in laboratories or other hazardous areas should receive safety training equivalent to that required for employees in the same environment.
+Visiting adults who are not students or employees (visiting scientists, etc.) who work in laboratories or other hazardous areas should receive safety training equivalent to that required for employees in the same environment.
 Documentation of training received from other employers or institutions may be accepted if approved by the host department and Environmental, Health & Safety Department.
 The host department is responsible for providing all visitors with specific safety instructions for local conditions and procedures and for providing all necessary personal protective equipment.

 Short term visitors (less than a week) to hazardous work places should at a minimum have local safety measures and emergency procedures explained to them and must be provided with personal protective equipment appropriate to the environment being visited.
 Short term visitors should be escorted and/or supervised by the host department at all times during their visit.